gurkeetsingh/Network-/fundamentals/5-Virtualization.md

 # Virtualization

+- Virtual networks are created by using virtual network software.
+The virtual network software creates virtual network devices, for example, virtual switches and network interface cards.
+These virtual network devices are then used to connect other virtual devices together to facilitate communication.
 - creating a logical representation of a component through software. also known as a virtual component
 - a virtual machine is a software based computer
 - example are: virtual machine, virtual network adapters, virtual network devices